madeleine-b/mbtadle/README.md

 ## Future Improvements

-* Map visualization of the route after the puzzle is revealed
+* ~~Map visualization of the route after the puzzle is revealed~~
 * Silver Line...maybe
 * Key bus routes
 * Green line branch transfers
 * Park St / Downtown Crossing concourse...maybe

+## Note for developers

+To reduce bundle size (from 16.6MB to 1.3MB), the game is serving the first 8 years (exactly 2920 answers) of routes.
+The full answer and solution files are found under scripts, in both minified (pretty-answers/pretty-solutions) and regular (all-answers/all-solutions).